Veterans Emergency Fund - FAQs

 Matane QC G4W 0E4

 You will receive a Reconsideration decision within 2 business days from the day we receive your request.
 You cannot submit any additional information during the Reconsideration process.
-Please submit a new VEF application if you have more information.
+If you have more information to support your request, please submit a new Veterans Emergency Fund Application (VAC1571).